IT21822094/Optimized-Warehouse-Management-System/README.md

 Flask: Used for API management to integrate the backend and trigger real-time alerts.

 ### IoT and Hardware
-Arduino / Raspberry Pi – Microcontroller for IoT integration.
+Arduino  – Microcontroller for IoT integration.

 MQ-7 Smoke Sensors – Detect smoke and verify fire presence.